openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 .. _understanding_themeable_ui_files:

 ******************************************
-Understanding Which UI Files Can Be Themed
+Understanding Which UI Files to Customize
 ******************************************

 You can customize the default images, Sass, and web application template files